 Via Twitter this morning, CBS News’s Mark Knoller responds:

 (Reporting a claim not same as believing one.)

 It’s part of the dilemma reporters face.
 Do we only report official claims we can verify?

 And then, Knoller seems to answer himself:

 When the president says his budget will cut the deficit in half in four years - that’s a prediction.
 No way to verify.
-But I report it.Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+But I report it.Liz Cox Barrett is a writer at CJR.